m4gshm/gollections/README.md

 # Gollections

-This is a development kit aimed at reducing boilerplate code when using [slices](./slice/api.go), [maps](./map_/api.go) and extending functionality by new collection implementations such as [ordered map](./collection/collection/mutable/omap/api.go) or
+This is a set of utilities aimed at reducing boilerplate code when using [slices](./slice/api.go), [maps](./map_/api.go) and extending functionality by new collection implementations such as [ordered map](./collection/collection/mutable/omap/api.go) or